kongware/ftor/README.md

 While it is somewhat laborious to pass type reps explicitly, they offer the following advantages:

-also improve readability, since you can explicitly see the used types in place.
-With type representatives we are able to

 * they mitigate Javascript's lack of type inference
 * they allow us to redefine built-in types
 * they enable the definition of multiple type classes per type